 Regular eye checks prevent loss of vision

-It is thought that genetics might play a role in Glaucoma and so it is necessary for those who have a family history to get checked every one to two years.
+Glaucoma is the second leading cause of blindness in the US.
+It is thought that genetics play a role in Glaucoma and so it is necessary for those who have a family history to get checked every one to two years.

 Once Glaucoma has been diagnosed by a doctor, there are a number of treatment options.
 The most common treatment is the prescription of eye drops.
-For many people, a combination of eye drops and laser treatment helps to control eye pressure.
+For many people, a combination of eye drops, and laser treatment helps to control eye pressure.

 Lumigan and Travatan are prostaglandin analogs and they increase the outflow of liquid from the eye.
 The side effects are generally eye-related, such as a change in the growth of eyelashes.
 At around $40 a bottle when you buy online, it’s not cheap but certainly a very affordable solution.

 Always make sure to consult with your doctor as to which type of eye drop will best suit you.
-This is because the drops are absorbed into your blood stream and could interact with any other medications you may be taking.
-It is advised to close your eyes for one to two minutes after applying the drops in order to minimize absorption into the bloodstream and increasing the amount of the drug is actually absorbed by the eye.
+This is because the drops are absorbed into your bloodstream and could interact with any other medications you may be taking.
+It is advised to close your eyes for one to two minutes after applying the drops in order to minimize absorption into the bloodstream and increasing the amount of the drug that is actually absorbed by the eye.

 Whichever eye drop you end up using, make sure you take it according to your doctor’s instructions for the best results.
 Glaucoma symptoms are not something to take lightly as your vision is at risk.